mirror/vbox/doc/ReadMe-OS2.txt

 not listed below, please report it at http://forums.virtualbox.org.

 This package is an official unofficial build of VirutalBox for OS/2.
-It means that it is coordinated by volunteers from innotek that are still in touch with OS/2 and keep patching VirtualBox at their spare time to make sure it runs and more or less works under OS/2.
+It means that it is coordinated by volunteers from Sun Microsystems that are still in touch with OS/2 and keep patching VirtualBox at their spare time to make sure it runs and more or less works under OS/2.

 PLEASE NOTE THAT THE OS/2 HOST (AND THEREFORE THE OS/2 VERSION OF